ngwese/transit/_design/GRID_CONCEPT.md

 - [ ] note priority (in 2 track mode)
 - [ ] clock in is reset or manually advance track 2

+## edit interaction

+- [ ] if one track is shorter than the other show a ghosted version of the repeated trigs on other pages
 ## performance interaction

 - [ ] press for fill